top of page

 temporary worker working on a project on her laptop from home

-Temporary workers, also known as Temps, Part-timers, Interims, have been around for over eight decades globally, both in organized and unorganized sectors.
+Temporary workers, also known as Temps, Part-timers, and Interims, have been around for over eight decades globally, both in organized and unorganized sectors.
 Temps are mainly used to offset resources for a project, to meet steep production demands, for seasonal work, for various leave cover, etc.

 The impact of COVID-19 on temporary work